 7. In the United States over the past few years, disc golf has been the fourth fastest-growing sport.

 With more courses being open to the public as well as a lot of places being free to play, it’s no surprise that many are picking up disc golf right now.
-It’s always fun playing with friends so grab someone new and introduce them to discing!
+It’s always fun playing with others so grab someone new and introduce them to discing, or even join a club or team!

 8. Ken Climo owns the record for most titles at 15 total.